-MAIN ORGANIZER(S): International Training Centre for Local Actors
+ORGANIZER(S): International Training Centre for Local Actors (CIFAL JEJU)

-Type: Meeting or Conference Date: 28 Apr - 01 May 2014 Location: Korea, Rep of (Seogwipo City, Jeju Special Self-Governing Province) Venue: CIFAL Jeju/Jeju International Training Center (JITC)
+Type: Training Course Date: 28 Apr - 01 May 2014 Location: Korea, Rep of (Seogwipo City, Jeju Special Self-Governing Province) Venue: CIFAL Jeju/Jeju International Training Center (JITC)

 “Disaster risk is increasing with every passing day.
 Poverty, rapid urbanisation, climate change – these and other factors are leaving people and communities ever more exposed.” - UN Secretary General Ban Ki-moon